 32 Let them extol him in the congregation of the people,

 and praise him in the assembly of the elders.

 After more than 40 years of reading the psalms, a connection hit me this morning: this not just figurative language extolling the greatness of our God.
 This actually happened!

 Back to the rickshaw.
-My friend, a resident of this city, began to ask the local women in Hindi about the festivities that we had just ducked.
+My friend, a resident of this city, began to ask the local women about the festivities that we had just ducked.

 “Oh yes!” the boldest among them declared, “It is a festival celebrating the birthday of our god.
 But it is so loud and crazy!”
 Then she asked a question I have heard more in India more than anywhere else in the world, “Which god do you serve?”

 My friend answered, translating for me on the side, “My God is nothing like this.
 Why,” she continued, “One time He was in a boat, and a storm came up and his disciples were afraid.
 Jesus stood and told the winds, ‘Shanti.'”
 And the winds were Shanti–Peace.”
 And his disciples stammered, “What sort of a person is this?
 Even the winds and the waves obey him!”
 You can read the whole story here.